wazuh/wazuh-documentation/source/user-manual/manager/configuring-cluster/advanced-settings.rst

    The recommended version of HAProxy is the 2.8 LTS.

-To use this feature is required to have a :ref:`HAProxy <haproxy_installation>` instance balancing the cluster using the **least connections** algorithm.
+To use this feature, you need a :ref:`HAProxy <haproxy_installation>` instance balancing the cluster using the *least connections* algorithm.

 Dataplane API configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Dataplane API is used by the helper to communicate with HAProxy and update the configuration according to the changes in the Wazuh cluster.
+The helper uses the Dataplane API to communicate with HAProxy and update the configuration according to the changes in the Wazuh cluster.

-This is the basic configuration:
+This is the basic configuration.
+You need to replace ``<DATAPLANE_USER>`` and ``<DATAPLANE_PASSWORD>`` with the chosen user and password.

 .. code-block:: yaml
+   :emphasize-lines: 8,9

    dataplaneapi:
       host: 0.0.0.0